Empowering Family Enterprise: Professionalisation and Community Impact

 “Empowering Family Enterprise: Professionalisation and Community Impact”

 The professionalisation of family enterprise is essential for navigating the complexities of governance, family dynamics, succession planning, and societal impact.
 Aligning business objectives with family values requires a structured approach to managing both financial and socioemotional priorities and challenges.
-The conference will explore how professional governance frameworks, investment vehicles such as family offices and family investment companies, and social impact strategies and philanthropy can provide diversification opportunities, competitive advantage, and help manage family dynamics and succession challenges thereby ensuring the continuity of family enterprise across generations.
+The conference explored how professional governance frameworks, investment vehicles such as family offices and family investment companies, and social impact strategies and philanthropy can provide diversification opportunities, competitive advantage, and help manage family dynamics and succession challenges thereby ensuring the continuity of family enterprise across generations.

 CONFERENCE SCIENTIFIC COMMITTEE